Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Methodology to Produce Recurrences

-The error model in \eqref{eq:large-$|x_1|$-9} is for a single recurrence step, however it implies that the ``compound" rounding error from the application of multiple recurrence steps should also only depend primarily on $|x_1|/\overline{x}$.
-Figure \ref{figure:Laplace2D9thOrder} contains a heat-map for the error in our our large-$|x_1|$ recurrence, and these empirical results appear to validate that the error is dependent upon $|x_1|/\overline{x}$.
+The error model in \eqref{eq:large-x1-9} is for a single recurrence step, however it implies that the ``compound" rounding error from the application of multiple recurrence steps should also only depend primarily on $|x_1|/\overline{x}$.

+\textbf{Empirical validation.} Figure~\ref{figure:Laplace2D9thOrder} shows a heat-map for the error in the large-$|x_1|$ recurrence.
+The observed behavior appears to support that $|x_1|/\overline{x}$ is the primary factor determining the error.